edmundhung/conform/docs/submission.md

 }
 ```

-However, this polutes the form data with information that are used for controlling the behaviour of the form only.
+However, this polutes the form data with information used for controlling form behaviour only.

-**Conform** specializes this pattern by referring it as **Command button**.
-If the submitter name is prefixed with `conform/` (e.g. _conform/submit_), it will be excluded from the structured value with `submission.context` being _submit_ and `submission.intent` being _add-to-cart_ or _buy-now_.
+**Conform** specializes this pattern by referring it as a **command button**.
+If the submitter name is prefixed with `conform/`, e.g. _conform/submit_, it will be excluded from the value with `submission.context` being _submit_ and `submission.intent` being _add-to-cart_ or _buy-now_.

 ```tsx
 import { useForm } from '@conform-to/react';